Skip to main content

 • Manual values remain unchanged until unfrozen

-7. Command Line
+7. Command Line/Manual Values

 • Can overwrite any fader below super priority